 - Take photographs that clearly show your thigh injury if visible, and the scene of the accident.

-- If your thigh was injured in a car accident ask any witnesses if they have captured the accident on a dashcam.
+- If your thigh was injured in a motorcycle accident ask any witnesses if they have captured the accident on a dash cam.

 - If you were injured outside while shopping or injured participating in a sport, for example, check to see if there are any CCTV cameras or phone footage available.

 - Make notes related to the accident including details of time, date, and place where it occurred.

 - Politely ask for contact details of anyone who witnessed the accident.

 - Report the accident to the relevant authorities.
 If you were injured at work, report it to your supervisor or employer.
 If you were injured in a road accident, file a report at the police station.